-Strategies may include using visual cues, prompting, redirection, re-teaching strategies, developing logical consequences and conferences with children.
+Strategies may include using visual cues, prompting, redirection, re-teaching strategies, developing logical consequences, providing a 'cooling down' period and conferences with children.
 In the instance of adverse behaviour being persistently observed, educators will evaluate their program, room set up, supervision etc. to identify triggers and sources of inappropriate or challenging behaviour.
+Physically restraining a child will only be used in emergency situations if a child is: